php-istio/jwt-authentication-bundle/src/Resources/doc/stateless-user-provider.md

 This feature inspired by the awesome [Lexik JWT Authentication](https://github.com/lexik/LexikJWTAuthenticationBundle) bundle.

-Stateless user provider help to create user instances from the JWT payload.
+Stateless user provider help to create user instances from the JWT payload, avoiding the need to query the database more than once or in cases user is an identity of first or third party system.

 Configuring the user provider
 -----------------------------